 What will the foldable iPhone look like?

-In a series of tweets, Prosser revealed that the foldable iPhone may not be comprised of a single flexible display.
-Instead, the leaker claims that the current ‘foldable’ iPhone prototype is comprised of two separate displays, connected by a central hinge.
+In a series of June 2020 tweets, Jon Prosser revealed that the foldable iPhone may not be comprised of a single flexible display.
+Instead, the leaker claims that one ‘foldable’ iPhone prototype is comprised of two separate displays, connected by a central hinge.

 There were suggestions (and memes, of course) that it’d look like two iPhones stuck together, but Prosser says there’s much more to it.
 Per the leaker, the current prototype favoured by the company sports the rounded edges of the iPhone 11 – although that could change now that the iPhone has been redesigned – and incorporates a hinge that allows the two displays to come together without a noticeable gap.